Shell keep: Examples

+Berkeley Castle.
+The breach in the wall on the left was made in the Civil War, and shows the level of the enclosed motte.
+The gatehouse on the right leads to the bailey.

 In addition Farnham and Berkeley castles have stone enclosed mottes which may be interpreted as shell keep variations.
+Farnham's shell keep replaced a stone tower on the motte, demolished in the Anarchy, while Berkeley has a forebuilding more akin to those of tower keeps than other shell keeps.
+At both sites, the complete encasement of the motte provides a larger area within the shell wall.
 At other sites such as Durham, Warkworth, Clifford's Tower (York) and Sandal (Wakefield), shell keeps may have evolved into a tower proper.
-Clifford's Tower is often interpreted by modern visitors as a shell keep due to explosion damage, in 1684, which removed the roof and its central supporting masonry.
+Clifford's Tower is often misinterpreted by modern visitors as a shell keep due to damage sustained during an explosion in 1684, which removed the roof and its central supporting masonry.
 True shell keeps were a stone wall around the upper perimeter of the motte with lean-to buildings against this outer wall and a small courtyard in the middle.

-See Restormel plan below.
+Although Restormel Castle is often considered the archetypal shell keep, it sits uncomfortably within the category.
+Rather than being built on a motte, it occupies a wide, low platform, with the earth piled against the walls to give a motte-like appearance.
+In addition, the curtain wall encloses what is essentially a complete manor house, forming the lord's primary accommodation rather than supplementing that in the bailey.
+For this reason some historians, such as Jeremy Ashbee, consider the structure to be an inner ward rather than a "true" shell keep.
+Similar circumstances apply at Alnwick Castle, where the present 14th and 19th century keep (or inner ward) incorporates parts of what may have been a large 12th century shell keep on a low mound.

 Unusually Lewes and Lincoln castles both feature two separate mottes which may have had shell keeps upon both of them.
 The reason for this is unclear but given that Lincoln Castle is adjacent to the cathedral, one shell keep may have been for the castellan (castle holder) and the other for the bishop.
 In each case, only one shell keep survives.